Nippering, Western Australia

 Nippering is a locality in the Wheatbelt region of Western Australia within the Shire of Dumbleyung.

 The population of Nippering live within private farm house dwellings scattered within the locality's boundaries, living and working on farms managing live stock and producing a range of broadacre crops.
 At the 2021 census, Nippering had a population of 21.

+Nippering was a stop on the Wagin to Newdegate railway line.